Find your councillor

 Which parties hold seats in the council

 There are 63 county councillors representing 61 divisions.
-The current political make-up of the county council is:

 Contact your councillor